Jump to a Chapter

 Learning through games has moved from a niche concept to a widely recognized educational approach.
 It blends structured learning objectives with interactive gameplay, creating an engaging environment for learners of all ages.
 This method is not limited to digital games; it includes board games, simulations, puzzles, and role-playing activities that encourage participation and curiosity.

-What Is Learning Through Games
+Learning Through Games Explained

 Games often include elements such as: